Phil Craig: Leader of South Africa’s Referendum Party

 38:37.45 – Phil Craig

 What they end up being is a means of extraction and that’s how our economy is layered and obviously again, that’s a generalization.
 There’s some brilliant black people out there who were great.
-It’s not.
-It’s not everybody but you have this ah elite political caste who are who are yeah parasites.
-Yeah, then today we have you know we have we have tens of thousands of parasites
+It’s not everybody but you have this elite political caste who are parasites.
+Then today we have tens of thousands of parasites.

 38:50.70 – Brian David Crane